Golden Hour Roast: Slow-Roasted Chicken with Fennel and Citrus Glaze

 I highly recommend to marinade your chicken over night.
 Trust me, it is so worth it.
 It is less work to do the next day.

-Serves 4 | Summer Dinner Party Main or Cozy Sunday Roast
+Serves 4 | Dinner Party Main or Cozy Sunday Roast

 For the Chicken & Marinade: